fujiisoup/lstpy/README.md

 # Constribution

 Not all the features of MPA system are not yet supported.
 Contributions are welcome.
-If you have any questions or request, raise an issue for Github issue page.
+If you have any questions or request, raise an issue at Github issue page.